 When relevant, the WG will also collect information about how existing commons are measuring success, adoption or use of their attributes and services within their organization, such as number or amount of data downloads, contributed software, and similar key performance indicators (KPI) and access statistics.

 The WG will create and populate a model or framework to describe Commons attributes, but we are not interested in endorsing, certifying or otherwise placing a value judgement on Commons and their features, nor do we intend this to be the only or penultimate model of a Commons.

 Our group communicates through posts on the RDA website as well as directly through email.
-We meet on the fourth Thursday of the month at 13:00 UTC to hear from commons representatives, and encourage everyone to join these meetings.
-More information on our meetings and recordings of previous meetings can be found on our Group Meetings wiki page.
+We currently do not have any scheduled meetings.
+More information on our previous meetings can be found on our Group Meetings wiki page.